 A “single tail” whip is a long, slender, flexible tool and the term describes any whip that has (drum roll please) a single tail or lash.
 Among the types of single tail whips in common use today are the; signal, snake, bull, and stock whip.
 The construction, length, and use of these whip styles vary.
 Kangaroo hide is the most popular leather used for whip making but nylon whips can be a great choice for first-time whip buyers.
 Let’s discuss the individual styles of whips in greater detail for a moment.

-Bull whips (left) have short, rigid handles and are usually between four and twenty feet in length.
+Bull whips (left) have short, rigid handles.
+Older models the handles were made from, wood or cane, but modern builds are using a metal spike or spring steel.
+They are usually between four and twenty feet in length.
 This style evolved in America for both cattle herding and noisemaking.

 The stock whip (right) was developed in Australia for the same purposes.
 Its handle—called the stock—is much longer than that of a bullwhip.
 A flexible joint or “knuckle” connects the stock to the leather thong, and this construction allows the whip to be used while riding a horse.
 These whips are generally between six and ten feet long.